erickgnavar/procom/docs/deployment.md

 - `PHX_HOST`: domain where the application will be deployed, this should match with the actual domain so requests won't be rejected.
 - `SECRET_KEY_BASE`: seed for signing/encrypting processes, it must be at least 64 bytes long.
+- `BACKUP_PATH`: Path where products data will be stored